subirvarma/GeneralCognitics/Courses.md

 # Internet Congestion Control Course

 Slides from my lectures for the Congestion Control course.
-Most of the material is taken from my "Internet Congestion Control", though I have added new material based on recent developments in this field in Lectures 7, 9, and 10.
+Most of the material is taken from my book "Internet Congestion Control", though I have added new material based on recent developments in this field in Lectures 7, 9, and 10.

 1. [Lecture 1](https://subirvarma.github.io/GeneralCognitics/Course3/Lecture1.pdf) - **Introduction:** Objectives of Congestion Control algorithms, Types of Congestion Control Algorithms, TCP Reno, Network Feedback, TCP Vegas.